MapleWolfe/Anomaly_detection_waymo_open/README.md

 Completed by Jai Khandelwal, Ning Xu, and Sarah Wayward

 ## Accessing the Data
 Waymo's open datasets are available to those who register through their site and is generally open for use by the public, especially for those accessing for competitions or for academic use.

+Their website can be found here: [WAYMO](https://waymo.com/open/)

 For this project, we utilized the Waymo's Google Cloud Storage of Buckets by using Google Cloud command line actions to transfer data to personal buckets.

 Cloud command line sample code of transferring complete training folder from waymo to our sample bucket:
 ```